Backend Installation (Server / Domain)

 4. Right-click Anonymous Authentication and select Disable.
 (If it already shows “Disabled” in the Status column, no action is needed.)

 5. Configure Windows Authentication to use the application pool identity for Kerberos ticket decryption.
-Open PowerShell as Administrator and run:
+Open Command Prompt as Administrator (right-click Command Prompt and select Run as administrator).
+Type or paste the following commands and press Enter after each one:

 Why useAppPoolCredentials is required: The IIS application pool runs under a custom service account (svc_elyse_be), and the HTTP SPNs are registered to that account.
 By default, IIS uses the machine account to decrypt Kerberos tickets, which will fail because the machine account does not have the HTTP SPNs.
 Setting useAppPoolCredentials to true tells IIS to use the app pool identity (svc_elyse_be) instead, which has the correct SPNs and is configured for KCD delegation.